 The chapter receives occasional requests from FPA National and other sources for one-on-one pro bono counseling.
-If you would like to be contacted when we receive such requests, please complete the FPA Pro Bono Volunteer Enrollment Form and return it to Bill Parrott.
+If you would like to be contacted when we receive such requests, please complete the FPA Pro Bono Volunteer Enrollment Form and return it to Ross Patterson.
 Registering does not commit you to accept any engagement.
 Prior to beginning an engagement, volunteers must complete the FPA Pro Bono Boot Camp, a one-hour, on-line course for which CFP® professionals receive one hour of CE.

 Resources and Information

 For more information on pro bono activities or resources for pro bono planners, contact Ross Patterson.